 These characteristics were found to be ideal since irrigation at the Rose Garden was by overhead sprinkler.

-Materials which deter water entry or soak excess water mean longer periods of watering and greater volume required, resulting in higher water costs.
+Materials that deter water entry or soak excess water mean longer periods of watering and greater volume required, resulting in higher water costs.

 Any material blocking the ready entry of water, either by self-absorption or fine granulation, lacks the qualities of an efficient mulch.